-Julie (Pagel) Dombroski, a four-year letterwinner at Michigan State from 2001-04, completed her fifth season as the Director of Basketball Operations at her alma mater, after spending three seasons at University of Detroit.
+Julie (Pagel) Dombroski, a four-year letterwinner at Michigan State from 2001-04, is starting her seventh season as the Director of Basketball Operations at her alma mater, after spending three seasons at University of Detroit.

 She served as the Titans' graduate assistant in 2004-05, was promoted to assistant coach in the summer of 2005, and was promoted again in 2006 to serve as the recruiting coordinator.
 While at Detroit, she worked with all aspects of the Titan program, including recruiting, travel plans and on-floor coaching.